-- 1. Publicized requests for proposals (a copy of the Class 1 notice or proof of internet posting on a district designated website) - 2.
-RFP Document, including specifications, any amendments, evaluation factors and relative weight, and proposed contract length along with any possible extensions - Vendor lists of solicited proposals - 4.
+- 2. RFP Document, including specifications, any amendments, evaluation factors and relative weight, and proposed contract length along with any possible extensions - 3.
+Vendor lists of solicited proposals - 4.
 Proposals from vendors, including date and time received - 5.
 Completed evaluation summary sheets - 6.
 Vendor selection, including rationale if not awarded to vendor with highest score - 7.
 All other significant correspondence or documentation